joelhawksley/identity/components-2020/slides.md

 ^ If you want to give it a try

-^ Easy way is to migrate a presenter / view model
+^ Easy way is to migrate a view model

 ^ what we've been doing